 We’re talking about one of the most well-established companies on the planet — 60 years in the making — with billions of dollars in yearly sales.

-To be fair, sales have been on somewhat of a downtrend for the past three years but it’s safe to say that Amway’s here to stay.
+To be fair, sales have been on somewhat of a downtrend for the past few years but it’s safe to say that Amway’s here to stay.

 ✓ Their product quality is mostly outstanding.

 If you want to become an IBO, you can be proud of what you’re selling product-wise.

 That’s more than what can be said for many two-bit MLM companies out there these days.